pts/oix-wcfd32/README.md

 * CF stands for the signature in the CF header describing the program image.
 * D stands for DOS, because the syscall numbers are the same as in DOS.
 * 32 stands for 32-bit protected mode on i386.

+The name OIX is an abvreviation of Operating-system-Independent-eXecutable. the filename extension is also `.oix`.

 Some specific goals of WCFD32 (not all of them has been achieved):